iterative/dvc.org/static/docs/commands-reference/status.md

     one specified in it in DVC-files
   - _always changed_ means that this is a special DVC-file with no dependencies, which is considered always changed

+- For the output displayed in local workspace:

   - _new_ output is displayed when a new dependeny or output state is added to DVC-file
   - _modified_ outputs is displayed when any dependencies or output states is